Rewa, Madhya Pradesh: Administration

 Rewa is a Municipal Corporation city in district of Rewa, Madhya Pradesh.
 The Rewa city is divided into 45 wards for which elections are held every 5 years.

 Rewa Municipal Corporation has total administration over 45,275 houses to which it supplies basic amenities like water and sewerage.
-It is also authorize to build roads within Municipal Corporation limits and impose taxes on properties coming under its jurisdiction.
+It is also authorise to build roads within Municipal Corporation limits and impose taxes on properties coming under its jurisdiction.